RavenVR/Game-Making-Using-Pygame-Testing/updatelog.md

 ADDED Cursed Breakout with infinate lifes or 3

-OTHER:
-Overall made the file neater
+Overall made the file location neater

 ## 2.0.0
 ADDED Breakout